CYCLE UP! Sustainable Residency Programme

 Sustainability

-The programme is planned with the minimisation of environmental impacts of accommodation, food, travel, artistic production and exhibition, event and project management at the fore.
+The programme aims to minimise the environmental impacts of accommodation, travel, artistic production and exhibition, event and project management.

 • The artist has a disability that affects the ability to travel differently.